Improving Video Instance Segmentation via Temporal Pyramid Routing: Introduction

-Instance segmentation is one of the fundamental vision tasks and has achieved significant progress in the image domain using deep convolution networks~\cite{maskrcnn,yolact-iccv2019,chen2020blendmask,Cao_SipMask_ECCV_2020,tian2020conditional,chen2019tensormask,wang2020solo}.
-Recently, Video Instance Segmentation (VIS)~\cite{vis_dataset}, \ie, instance segmentation in the video domain, has been proposed and drawn lots of attention.
-VIS aims to simultaneously classify, segment and track object instances in a given video sequence.
-It is a very challenging task that involves the instance correlations along the temporal dimension, which requires tracking across consecutive frames, besides the instance segmentation in each frame.
+\IEEEPARstart{M}{odeling} dynamic video inputs for scene understanding is a fundamental vision research direction~\cite{vis_dataset,kim2020vps}.
+Video Instance Segmentation (VIS)~\cite{vis_dataset}, has been proposed and drawn lots of attention.
+VIS aims to simultaneously classify, segment and track object instances in a given video sequence, which is a very challenging task that involves the instance correlations along the temporal dimension.

 Previously, many state-of-the-art methods~\cite{mask_pro_vis,VIS_TR} model the temporal correlation by feature aggregation.
 For example, Mask-Prop~\cite{mask_pro_vis} proposes to warp mask features via a strong object detector~\cite{htc} while VisTR~\cite{VIS_TR} treats the entire video clips as sequence inputs and aggregates features via the transformer detector~\cite{detr}.
-Moreover, bottom-up methods~\cite{PointTrack,Athar_Mahadevan20ECCV} adopt separate object instances by clustering learned pixel embeddings~\cite{neven2019instanceSeg} and then perform tracking and association via specific post-processing.
+Moreover, bottom-up method~\cite{Athar_Mahadevan20ECCV} adopts separate object instances by clustering learned pixel embeddings~\cite{neven2019instanceSeg} then performs tracking and association via specific post-processing.
 However, these methods pay little attention to the scale variation problems when modeling temporal feature aggregation, resulting in ambiguous predictions for large variation objects.
 As shown in Fig.~\ref{fig:teaser}(a), the cow in one video clip has a large-scale variation between frames.
 To segment and track objects consistently across consecutive frames in a video, it is essential to incorporate past context and feature pyramids through a temporal model.
+The scale variation problems have been well studied in the image domain via pyramid representation, as shown in Fig.~\ref{fig:teaser}(b).
+Feature Pyramid Network (FPN)~\cite{fpn,focal_loss,maskrcnn} and its variants~\cite{PANet,nasfpn,tan2020efficientdet} are the most classic architectures to establish a pyramid network for object representation.
+It assigns instances to different pyramid levels according to the object sizes.
+However, it has \textit{not} been well explored in the video on how to align other feature pyramids among the different feature levels along the temporal dimension.
+Also, it has not been well studied on how to model the spatial-temporal feature pyramids for the down-stream tasks.